osilander/203.311/Week11/Week11.md

 hist(low.read.counts[,1], breaks=0:200-0.5, xlim=c(0,12), xlab="Number of mapped reads", ylab="Number of genes", main="Poisson or not?")
 ```

 You'll note that even though we specified that the mean of our distributions should be four, there are **many** genes that have more than twice as many mapped reads, some with three times as manmy mapped reads, some with 1/4 as many mapped reads, and a number with zero mapped reads.
-Should we conclude that the genes with zero mapped reads are actually not expressed? **No!** It is simply sampling noise that has prevented us from observeing reads that map to these genes.
+Should we conclude that the genes with zero mapped reads are actually not expressed? **No!** It is simply sampling noise that has prevented us from observing reads that map to these genes.
 We should have sequencing data that is *deeper* - i.e. has more reads per sample.
 Also note that this distribution has a relatively long tail - there are probably even some genes with read counts of ten or eleven (in fact we can calculate the exact fraction we would expect).
 Let's go ahead and do that.
 We can use `R`'s built-in exact calculator of Poisson probabilities, `dpois()`

 ```R
 # Make sure your histogram window is still active